Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Model setup

 Dimensionless quantities are introduced via the following scalings, where henceforth starred variables are dimensional.
 Lengths are scaled as $\boldy{x}^\ast = L\boldy{x}$, where $L$ is the length scale of the flower; it follows that $\nabla^\ast = (1/L)\nabla$.
 There are three possible generators of the electric field $\E$, which will determine the scaling of the potential $V$:

 \begin{enumerate} \item[(a)] A uniform electric field such as the atmospheric potential gradient (APG). \item[(b)] Arthropods exterior (e.g. bees) and interior (e.g. spiders) to the flower. \item[(c)] A combination of (a) and (b).
-This is illustrated in Fig. \ref{fig:model}. \end{enumerate} The governing equations and boundary conditions are identical in all three problems and independent of the scaling of $V$.
-By Gauss' law, the divergence of the electric field is everywhere zero except at point charges (arthropods) where the derivatives are not defined.
+This is illustrated in Figure \ref{fig:model}. \end{enumerate} The governing equations and boundary conditions are identical in all three problems and independent of the scaling of $V$.
+By Gauss's law, the divergence of the electric field is everywhere zero except at point charges (arthropods) where the derivatives are not defined.
 Excluding these singularities, the potential $V$ satisfies the Laplace equation in both interior and exterior regions.
 The system of dimensionless equations is thus

 where $\tilde{\epsilon}=\epsilon_2/\epsilon_1$ is the ratio of the absolute permittivities.
-Boundary conditions~\eqref{Meq:dBC} and~\eqref{Meq:nBC} are a consequence of the electrical potential's continuity across the boundary and of Gauss' Law, respectively \cite{griffiths2005introduction}.
+Boundary conditions~\eqref{Meq:dBC} and~\eqref{Meq:nBC} are consequences of the electrical potential's continuity across the boundary and of Gauss's law, respectively \cite{griffiths2005introduction}.
 The far-field condition on the potential $V_2$ depends upon the generator of $\E$.